 Throughout Sierra Leone women tend to work the land without any legal land titles.

 Boundary markers such as trees and bodies of water are used but these provide a rough estimate and, due to environmental activity can become unreliable.
-Two-thirds of Sierra Leone population is involved in survival agriculture, from farm to plate.
+Two-thirds of Sierra Leone population is involved in survival agriculture, from farm to plate and African food recipes tend to be simple dishes.
 Farmers, most of whom are women, operate in an informal and risky system without any legal titles to their lands.

 In 2009, in the aftermath of the country’s second civil war, the government of Sierra Leone began the process to modernize its land tenure system, putting policies in place so that each parcel of land would be registered by technology for accurate land ownership.

 On February 1, 2014, the Voluntary Guidelines on the Responsible Governance of Tenure of Land, Fisheries, and Forests were launched in Sierra Leone.